programminghistorian/jekyll/lessons/vector-layers-qgis.md

 vector data) to represent the historical development of communities and roads in Prince Edward Island.
-Each shapefile can be created as one of the three types of features: line, point, polygon (though these features can’t be mixed within a shapefile) .
+Each shapefile can be created as one of the three types of features: line, point, polygon (though these features can't be mixed within a shapefile) .
 Each feature you create in a shapefile has a corresponding set of attributes, which are stored in an attribute table.
 You will create features and learn how to modify them, which involves not only the visual creation of the three types of